 From a rabble of language enthusiasts working in a loft in the Kreuzberg neighborhood of Berlin, Babbel HQ has since evolved to house a broad range of experts united by the common goal of creating the best language learning tools possible.
 That may all sound rather, um… lofty, but as Alphabet’s Eric Schmidt said, such overt ambition possesses a strong force of attraction.

-For a company that requires specialists in 98 language combinations, this force of attraction is integral to finding the right people, whether it’s a Spanish linguist who can design a course in Polish, or a graphic designer who can help localize the look and feel across seven display languages.
+For a company that requires specialists in 98 language combinations, this force of attraction is integral to finding the right people, whether it’s a Spanish linguist who can design a lesson in Polish, or a graphic designer who can help localize the look and feel across seven display languages.

 This imperative of multilingual, intercultural expertise has endowed the company with a truly unique topography of skills, and an unrivaled potential for innovation within the world of language learning.